 Translational Research or Human Neuroscience Studies in Spinal Cord Injury (TRoHNS) Award

-The TRoHNS award, sponsored by ASIA past president Keith Tansey, MD, PhD, has been instituted in alignment with ASIA’s goal to support investigators across a broader continuum of spinal cord injury science and to encourage work in under-developed areas in the field.
+The TRoHNS award is sponsored by ASIA past president Keith Tansey, MD, PhD, former President of ASIA.
+The TRoHNS award was created in alignment with ASIA’s goal to support investigators across a broader continuum of spinal cord injury science and to encourage work in underdeveloped areas in the field.
+The award is given for the best abstract submitted to the annual ASIA conference by a clinician or scientist involved in translational research or human neuroscience studies in spinal cord injury.

 TRoHNS Rules and Eligibility